 will depend on your health, and how much your pregnancy care provider thinks the baby

 weighs.
-Your pregnancy care provider may advise an amniocentesis in the last weeks
+Your pregnancy care provider may advise a test called amniocentesis in the

-of pregnancy.
+last weeks of pregnancy.
 This test takes out some of the fluid from the bag of waters.
-Testing

-the fluid can tell if the baby's lungs are mature.
-The lungs mature more slowly in
+Testing the fluid can tell if the baby's lungs are mature.
+The lungs mature more slowly

-may advise induced labor or a cesarean delivery.
+may advise induced labor or a cesarean section delivery.

 Key points about diabetes during pregnancy

 Diabetes is a condition in which the body can't produce enough insulin, or it can't